 How We Can Help

 We know that we just threw a lot of information at you, but if you remember anything from this page, know that Dr. Mitch Conditt and his team are ready and able to help you start getting better sleep.
-If you believe that you or a loved one might be suffering from sleep apnea, he invites you to schedule a FREE consultation at our office.
+If you believe that you or a loved one might be suffering from sleep apnea, he invites you to schedule an appointment at our office.
 He’ll give you a brief exam to see if you’re at risk for sleep apnea, and then he can refer you to a sleep lab to get a diagnosis.
 From there, he and your sleep doctor can help you figure out the appropriate treatment.
 Dr. Conditt and our team will be with you every step of the way to make this process nice and easy.

 To learn more about sleep apnea, your treatment options, or to schedule an appointment, contact us today.